Project60/org.project60.banking/docs/configuration/plugins/postprocessor.md

 ## Membership Extension Postprocessor

-You can extend a membership when a payment is recorded with CiviBanking or when a payment is set to completed.

-You can do this by creating a _Membership Extension post processor_.
+You can extend a membership when a payment is recorded with CiviBanking or when a payment is set to completed by creating a _Membership Extension post processor_.

-!!!
-Note
-    A post processor is is something which is executed after processing a transaction.
-With the membership extension post processor we can extend membership as soon as a new payment is recoded or an existing payment is set to completed.
-You can add multiple post processors to the CiviBanking configuration.

 ### Configuration options